hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_fleet_manager.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_kubernetes_fleet_manager"
 description: |-
-  Manages a Kubernetes Fleet Manager.
+  Manages a Kubernetes Fleet Manager

+~> **Note:** This Resource is in **Preview** to use this you must be opted into the Preview.
+You can do this by running `az feature register --namespace Microsoft.ContainerService --name FleetResourcePreview` and then `az provider register -n Microsoft.ContainerService`
+.
 ---

 <!-- Note: This documentation is generated.
 Any manual changes will be overwritten -->

 # azurerm_kubernetes_fleet_manager

-Manages a Kubernetes Fleet Manager.
+Manages a Kubernetes Fleet Manager

+~> **Note:** This Resource is in **Preview** to use this you must be opted into the Preview.
+You can do this by running `az feature register --namespace Microsoft.ContainerService --name FleetResourcePreview` and then `az provider register -n Microsoft.ContainerService`
+.

 ## Example Usage